HomeDing/homeding.github.io/elements/display/textbox.md

 layout: "page.njk"
 description: Displaying text values.
 excerpt: >
-  The DisplayTextElement allows sending a value to the display and show it at a specified position as text including a prefix and postfix.
+  The DisplayTextBoxElement allows showing a text on the display in a rectange area at a specified position as text including a prefix and postfix.
   The value can be changed by using an action.
 ---

+In contrast to the DisplayTextElement the DisplayTextBoxElement can draw a specific fill color and border and also allows right and center aligned text on the configuration by using different positions and fontsize.

-The DisplayTextElement is included in the collection of **Display Output** elements and can be used with text only and pixel based displays.
+The DisplayTextBox is included in the collection of **Display-Draw** elements and can be used on pixel based displays only.

 ## Element Configuration

 The following properties are available for configuration of the element.

-<object data="/element.svg?displaytext" type="image/svg+xml"></object>
+<object data="/element.svg?displaytextbox" type="image/svg+xml"></object>

 > **clear** -- This property set to any value will remove the text from the display.
 >